A farm where girls, women, and the land grow together

 Anat Carmi, Customer Service Manager

 Born and raised on Moshav Nahalal, Anat grew up feeling a deep connection to the earth and agriculture.
 Her work as an accountant, a restaurateur, and an interior designer informed her specialty in customer service, a field that depends on the ability to develop close, personal relationships.
-In her role as Kaima Nahalal’s Customer Service Manager, Anat is the primary liaison between the customer and our farm.
+Anat has contributed much to the farm since its founding In her current role as Kaima Nahalal’s Customer Service Manager, Anat is the primary liaison between the customer and our farm.

-Nofar, born in Nahalal to a family which earned its living exclusively from agriculture, has always felt a deep connection to nature.
-She received a BA in Psychology and Special Education from Tel Hai College and worked with young people with special needs for several years.
+Nofar, born in Nahalal to a family that earned its living exclusively from agriculture, has always felt deeply connected to nature.
+She received a BA in Psychology and Special Education from Tel Hai College and worked with youth with special needs for several years.
 Nofar also holds an MA in Clinical Social Work from the University of Haifa.
-Her academic and professional life has largely been devoted to assisting women.
-Before joining Kaima Nahalal, Nofar worked at the Association of Rape Crisis Centers in Israel and with Ofek Nashi, an organization that provides crisis intervention services and long-term assistance for prostituted women.
-For Nofar, Kaima Nahalal unites many of the elements that drive her—encouraging the empowerment and self-worth of girls and women, and engaging in physical work with the earth as a means of building personal capacities.
+Her academic and professional life has been largely devoted to assisting women.
+Before joining Kaima Nahalal, Nofar worked at the Association of Rape Crisis Centers in Israel and with Ofek Nashi, an NGO that provides crisis intervention and long-term aid for prostituted women.
+For Nofar, Kaima Nahalal unites many of the elements that drive her—encouraging empowerment and self-worth of girls and women, and engaging in physical work with the earth as a way to build personal capacities.